Class Five News

 • Math

-• Adding, subtracting, multiplying, and dividing decimals to the hundredths place
+• Dividing decimals to hundredths

 • Language Arts